Eintracht Frankfurt: DFB Pokal and Europa League winners, participation in European competitions

-Colours, logo and nicknames
+Colours, crest and nicknames

-The club logo derives from the coat of arms of the city of Frankfurt, which itself is a reference to the one-headed imperial eagle of the 13th century.
+The club crest derives from the coat of arms of the city of Frankfurt, which itself is a reference to the one-headed Imperial Eagle of the 13th century.

-The logo has evolved slowly over time, showing little significant change until 1980, when a stylized eagle in black and white was chosen to represent the team.
-In Eintracht's centenary year of 1999, the club decided to re-adopt a more traditional eagle logo.
+The crest has evolved showing little significant change until 1980, when a stylized eagle in black and white was chosen to represent the team.
+In Eintracht's centenary year of 1999, the club decided to re-adopt a more traditional eagle crest.
 Since 2005, Eintracht has had a living mascot, a golden eagle named Attila from the nearby Hanau Zoo, who has currently been present at over 200 different games.

 The official club colours of red, black, and white have their origins in the colours of the founding clubs Frankfurter FC Viktoria and Frankfurter FC Kickers, which sported red and white and black and white respectively.
 Red and white are the colours of the city coat of arms, and black and white the colours of Prussia.
 When the clubs merged, officials decided to adopt the colours of both sides.
 Since local rival Kickers Offenbach sport the colours red and white, Eintracht avoids playing in such a kit, preferring to play in black and red, or in black and white.
-The current home kit is white with black trim, though the club also has an all-black kit used in European competitions.
+In the 2023–2024 season, the home kit is black and red.

+In the 2021–22 UEFA Europa League, the Eagles played an unbeaten campaign, mostly sporting an all-white kit that gained them the nickname la bestia blanca (literally the white beast in Spanish), a wordplay on the Spanish term la bestia negra (literally the black beast, also meaning bogey team in Spanish).
+This nickname was received after Eintracht knocked FC Barcelona out of the competition at Camp Nou.

 The club is nicknamed "Die Adler" ("The Eagles"), which derives from their logo.
 A nickname still popular among supporters is SGE, taken from the club's old official name Sportgemeinde Eintracht (Frankfurt), which roughly translates into English as "Sports Community Harmony."

-The nickname Launische Diva ("Moody Diva") was heard most often in the early 1990s when the club would comfortably defeat top teams only to surprisingly lose to lesser clubs.
+The nickname Launische Diva ("Moody Diva") was heard most often in the early 1990s, when the club would comfortably defeat top teams only to surprisingly lose to lesser clubs.

 The nickname Schlappekicker ("Slipper Kickers") has been around since the 1920s, when J. & C. A. Schneider, a local manufacturer of shoes and especially slippers (called Schlappe in the regional Hessian dialect) was a major financial backer of the club and helped propel it to national relevance.

-Since June 2021 the executive board consists of Axel Hellmann (head of marketing and fan relations), Markus Krösche (head of sports) and Oliver Frankenbach (head of finances).